 - Select the Sound Point that you want to clear.
-Click the cursor on the line of source code that has the Sound Point, or select the Sound Point by name in the Breakpoints window. - 2.
-Click Debug > Clear Eventpoint > Clear Sound Point.
+Click the cursor on the line of source code that has the Sound Point, or select the Sound Point by name in the Breakpoints window. - Select Debug > Clear Eventpoint > Clear Sound Point, or select the Sound Point in the Breakpoints window and press Delete.